nestybox/sysbox-ee/README.md

 given host however, either Sysbox or Sysbox-EE must be installed, never both.

-See the [next section](#features--pricing)for a comparison between Sysbox-EE and Sysbox (aka Sysbox Community Edition).
+See the [next section](#features--pricing)for a comparison between Sysbox-EE and Sysbox (aka Sysbox Community Edition or Sysbox-CE).

 ## Features & Pricing